*INCI Name: Origanum Vulgare (Oregano) Oil

 Warning pictograms on essential oil bottles are required by law.
 For Oregano the following pictograms are used:

-1. Inflammable – Official code: GHS02 – Keep away from heat, sparks, open flames, and hot surfaces.
+01. Inflammable – Official code: GHS02 – All essential oils are more or less flammable, also diluted essential oils.
+Keep away from heat, sparks, open flames, and hot surfaces.
 Do not smoke when handling.

-4. Toxic – Official code: GHS06 – Acute toxicity (oral, dermal, inhalation).
+06. Toxic – Official code: GHS06 – Acute toxicity (oral, dermal, inhalation).
 Internal use is fatal.
 Internal use is only allowed with the guiding expertise of a licensed aroma therapist, or, when used in food, only when practiced by a well informed chef, following up the safe dosage.
 In case of an accidental intake, because of ignorance, contact immediately a doctor, and take the bottle with you: the doctor understands the pictograms.
-Therefore the oil must be generally used with much care, moderately, never undiluted, and appropriately diluted: see dosage.
+Therefore oregano oil must be generally used with much care, moderately, never undiluted, and appropriately diluted.
+The dose determines whether something becomes toxic.
+It is important to follow up the dosage, because if ignored, essential oils with this warning sign are fatal.

 Follow up the precautions.